openvcloud/docs/docs/Monitoring/Health/Health.md

 <a id="workers"></a>
 ### Workers
-- **workerstatus_check.py** monitors the workers checking if they report back, on regular basis, to their agent for new tasks
+- **workerstatus_check.py** monitors the workers, checking if they report back on regular basis report to their agent for new tasks